saitamasahil/skyscraper/README.md

 ## How to install Skyscraper
 Follow the steps below to install the latest version of Skyscraper.
 Lines beginning with `$` signifies a command you need run in a terminal on the machine you wish to install it on.

 NOTE!
 If you are using the RetroPie distribution, you have the option to install Skyscraper directly from the RetroPie-Setup script (*you need to update the script before installing it!*).
-Read more about all of that [here](https://retropie.org.uk/docs/Scraper/#lars-muldjords-skyscraper).
+Read more about all of that [here](https://retropie.org.uk/docs/Scraper/#skyscraper).
 If not, read on.

 ### Installation of Skyscraper Enhanced on RetroPie

-You can install this "Skyscraper-Enhanced by" adding the [script](retropie-setup/skyscraper-enhanced.sh) in the `/home/pi/RetroPie-Setup/ext/<younameit>/scriptmodules/supplementary` folder of your retropie setup installation.
-Then run either `sudo RetroPie-Setup/retropie_setup.sh` and folow the dialogs or run `sudo RetroPie-Setup/retropie_packages.sh skyscraper-enhanced`
+This goes in the usual RetroPie stanza: Either run `sudo RetroPie-Setup/retropie_setup.sh` and folow the menus (_Manage packages_ -> _Manage optional packages_ -> then look for _Skyscraper_) or run `sudo RetroPie-Setup/retropie_packages.sh skyscraper`.

-This way, you can install and run the program through the retropie setup menu like the original Skyscraper.
-Note that the same config and installation folders of the original Skyscraper will be used instead of having everything duplicated in specific folders.

 ### Installation Prerequisites on Other Systems or Architectures
 #### Linux